jorge3fernandes/City_of_Brockton_R/README.md

-# City of Brockton - Fighting crime using Data Science
+# City of Brockton - Public Data meets Data Science

-This project is focused on web scraping the Brockton Police website for dispatch logs to identify opportunities to fight crimes.
+This project is focused on web scraping the Brockton Police website for dispatch logs to identify opportunities to better the community.

 For more details look into;
 - CRAWLER.R for how I'm crawling the website